Can Vanderbilt upset Alabama again? Model reveals CFB best bets for Week 6

-2025 Week 6 college football free bets, betting odds, picks: Model backing Alabama, UNC on Oct.
+2025 Week 6 college football free bets, betting odds, picks: Model targeting Alabama, UNC on Oct.
 4

 SportsLine's model reveals its Week 6 college football picks and best bets for Saturday, October 4